nielsbasjes/yauaa/documentation/content/developer/ShadingDependencies.md

 ## Problem 4: No such classfile ...
 Which gives rise to a new problem: When building/developing these modules the code will complain about missing dependencies.
-The dependencies have been shaded, relocated and excluded ... which means that any code looking for the 'orginal' class name will find it to be missing.
+The dependencies have been shaded, relocated and excluded ... which means that any code looking for the 'original' class name will find it to be missing.

 ## Solution 4: Include as 'provided'